AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

 -   Supports ESSDs, standard SSDs, and ultra disks.
 -   Provides high network performance based on large computing capacity.
 -   Suits the following scenarios:
-    -   Deep learning applications such as training and inference applications of AI algorithms used in image classification, autonomous vehicles, and speech recognition
+    -   Deep learning applications, such as training and inference applications of AI algorithms used in image classification, autonomous vehicles, and speech recognition
     -   Scientific computing applications such as computational fluid dynamics, computational finance, molecular dynamics, and environmental analysis

 Instance types